FuntyGithub/captchaBot/README.md

 | yMin       | Number | The minimum value for the random image size at the y coordinate | 400                                   |
 | yMax       | Number | The maximum value for the random image size at the y coordinate | 500                                   |

-_if it should not be random just let minimum and maximum` be the same value_
+_if you don't want it to be random, just let minimum and maximum be the same value_

 ### <ins>characterColor</ins>
 **Name:** characterColor